Learn more about the Indigenous Studies Working Group, its aims, and its members. We welcome new members from any and all backgrounds.

 Australia’s controversial referendum failed to recognize Indigenous in its constitution.
 Ramifications are serious and polarization has intensified.

-Nov 16 at GW Lisner 3-5 featured 2024 Journalists’ Guide to Environment and Energy (new window) with Indigenous affairs reporter Debra Utacia Krol (Xolon Salinan).
+Nov 16 at GW Lisner 3-5 featured 2024 Journalists’ Guide to Environment and Energy with Indigenous affairs reporter Debra Utacia Krol (Xolon Salinan).

 Ken Burns’ The American Buffalo is available for streaming on PBS, as is Native America.